-- Market risk, relates to the risk to earnings from changes in market conditions including economic activity, interest rates, investor sentiment and world events. - · Operational risk, relates to inadequacy of or a failure of internal processes, people or systems or from external events. - Credit risk, relates to the risk that the other party to a transaction will not honour their obligation; and - · Regulatory risk, relates to the risk that there may be changes to legislation (including but not limited to laws which relate to corporations and taxation) in the future which restricts or limits in some way the Company's activities.
+- Market risk, relates to the risk to earnings from changes in market conditions including economic activity, interest rates, investor sentiment and world events. - Operational risk, relates to inadequacy of or a failure of internal processes, people or systems or from external events. - Credit risk, relates to the risk that the other party to a transaction will not honour their obligation; and - Regulatory risk, relates to the risk that there may be changes to legislation (including but not limited to laws which relate to corporations and taxation) in the future which restricts or limits in some way the Company's activities.

-The Board, based on the recommendations of the Managing Director, Mr O'Keefe, makes decisions on investments for the Company.
-The Board considers that the general retention by it of the power to make the final investment or divestment decision by majority vote provides an effective review of the investment strategy.
+Board considers that the general retention by

+it of the power to make the final investment or divestment decision by majority vote provides an effective review of the investment strategy.